-When the snow starts falling, that all white winter wonderland is an exciting opportunity for snow portraits!
+When the snow starts falling, that all-white winter wonderland is an exciting opportunity for snow pictures!

-Think sparkling eyes, apple cheeks pink with cold, beautiful texture in the form of warm woolies.
-Add pops of vibrant colour, and it’s easy to create really eye catching, dynamic portraits with big wow factor!
+Think sparkling eyes, apple cheeks pink with cold, beautiful texture in the form of warm woollies.
+Add pops of vibrant colour, and it’s easy to create really eye-catching, dynamic snow images with a big wow factor!

 But when it comes to shooting in the snow, there are a few things to consider which are unique to any other location.

-Click Love Grow Advanced Photography Course graduate Melanie Nebbeling took her daughters out for some snow portraits last month, and together we came up with 7 essential tips to nail it…
+Click Love Grow Advanced Photography Course graduate Melanie Nebbeling took her daughters out for some snow portraits last month, and, together, we came up with 7 essential tips to nail snow photography.

-So before you leave the warmth of the indoors, make a plan of the shots you want to get.
+So before you leave the warmth of the indoors, make a plan of the snow pictures you want to get.
 Even if it’s just a mental list.
-That way you can get out, get the shots, and get back inside to some hot chocolate!
+That way, you can get out, get the pics, and get back inside to some hot chocolate!

-Try to head out after a recent fall, when the snow is fresh and pure white.
-Nothing will ruin your magical snow portraits more than dirty, slushy snow!
+Try to head out after a recent fall, when the snow is fresh and the landscape is pure white.
+Nothing will ruin your magical snow pictures more than dirty, slushy snow!

 Snow acts as a natural reflector, bouncing light all around.
-That’s a big reflector, and a lot of light!
-For that reason, avoid harsh unflattering light falling on your subject by shooting in soft light.
+That’s a big reflector and a lot of light!
+For that reason, avoid harsh, unflattering light falling on your subject by shooting the portraits in soft light.

-Overcast skies will give you soft light, and in instances where you have clear skies and full sun, aim instead to shoot during the golden hours.
+Overcast skies will give you soft light, so, in instances where you have clear skies and full sun, aim to shoot during the golden hours.

-Generally speaking, your settings for shooting in the snow will be no different from any other location.
-By that I mean you’ll still choose them based on the look you’re after, and the speed of motion you want to freeze or capture.
+Generally speaking, your settings for shooting pictures in the snow will be no different from any other location.
+By that, I mean you’ll still choose them based on the look you’re after and the speed of motion you want to freeze or capture.

-For action shots like this, use a shutter speed of no slower than 1/500.
+For an action photo like this, use a shutter speed of no slower than 1/500.

 To capture the motion of snow falling as in the shot below, use a slower shutter speed.
 Try 1/100 as a starting point, review and zoom in on your image and decide if you need to adjust.

 With all that white around, your camera will be tricked into thinking it needs to expose darker to get a correct exposure.
-The result will be an underexposed subject.
+The result will be snow pictures with an underexposed subject.

 Alternatively, if you like to rely on your in-camera metering, you can use exposure compensation.
 I much prefer the eye method, because (as I always say) the meter is just a guide.